Analysis of long transients and detection of early warning signals of extinction in a class of predator-prey models exhibiting bistable behavior: Introduction

 \section{Introduction}

-Identifying early warning signals for anticipating population collapses is a major focus of research in nature conservation and ecosystem management \cite{boettigera, boettigera2, carpenter,Hastings1, Hastings2, morozovetal, schefferetal}.
-Often times the collapses can be catastrophic as they may not be reverted, causing huge changes in ecosystem structure and function while leading to extinction of species and substantial loss of biodiversity \cite{david, boettigera}.
-Examples of catastrophic collapses include the dramatic extinction of passenger pigeon \emph{Estopistes migratorius} in the 19th century, the collapse of the Atlantic northwest cod fishery in the early 1990s, the extinction of sea urchins {\emph{Paracentrotus lividus}} in South Basin of Lough Hyne in Ireland in the early 2000s \cite{david} and sharp decline of coral cover on the Great Barrier Reef \cite{deathetal}.
-Dramatic shifts in ecosystems have usually been linked to slow changes in environmental parameters that can eventually push the system over its ``tipping point" \cite{boettigera, carpenter, SC, Scheffer, schefferetal}.
-However, abrupt changes in the state of an ecosystem may not be necessarily preceded by a noticeable change in the environment and the question of identifying early warning signals and the timing of a regime shift primarily remains open \cite{boettigera, boettigera2, carpenter}.
-Nonetheless in many systems, regimes shift can be viewed as a property of long transient dynamics \cite{Hastings2} and a dynamical systems modeling approach can contribute to understand such properties and study mechanisms underlying regime shifts \cite{Hastings2, morozovetal, SCT, sadhutrans}.
-With this sprit, in this paper we adopt a dynamical systems approach to predict an impending transition in population dynamics of a class of three-species ecological systems exhibiting bistability between a limit cycle and a boundary equilibrium state in a parameter regime near a {\em{singular Hopf bifurcation}} \cite{BE, BB,DGKKOW, G}.
-The goal is to predict the long-term behaviors of solutions exhibiting similar oscillatory dynamics as transients and devise a method of identifying an early warning signal significantly in advance of an abrupt transition that could lead to an extinction.
+Identifying early warning signals for anticipating population collapses or finding early indicators of recovery of a threatened or an endangered population is a major focus of research in nature conservation and ecosystem management.
+Often the collapses can be catastrophic as they may not be reverted, causing huge changes in ecosystem structure and function while leading to extinction of species and substantial loss of biodiversity \cite{Hastings1, Hastings2, morozovetal}.
+Examples of catastrophic collapses include the extinction of Steller's sea cow \emph{Hydrodamalis gigas} within just 30 years of its discovery in the late 18th century, the dramatic extinction of passenger pigeon \emph{Estopistes migratorius} in the early 20th century, the collapse of the Atlantic northwest cod fishery in the early 1990s, the extinction of sea urchins {\emph{Paracentrotus lividus}} in South Basin of Lough Hyne in Ireland in the early 2000s, and sharp decline of coral cover on the Great Barrier Reef.
+While collapse of a population is of primary concern for conservationists, early indicators of recovery of a system can play a crucial role in assessing the effectiveness of intervention strategies and resource management decisions \cite{clements}.
+Consequently, changes in abundance or fitness-related traits are usually monitored to find indicators of impending shifts in population dynamics of threatened species.
+A common trend observed in the population of many endangered species is an abrupt transition from a seemingly steady state, persisting over many generations, to an unsustainable state that may lead to its extinction.
+The persistence of long transient phases in population ecology has been also documented in many empirical observations and theoretical models of various species \cite{Hastings1, Hastings2}, which then brings forth the subject of developing suitable mathematical methods to analyze transient dynamics in ecological models.